About this event

-- Health sciences educators (medicine, pharmacy, or nursing backgrounds) who want to explore how TBL can be used as an effective methodology to prepare their students to collaborate with others in their interprofessional teams
+- Health sciences educators who want to explore how to prepare their students better for health sciences professions

-- Deans, instructional designers, and IT professionals who are curious to learn more about IPE
+- Deans, instructional designers, educators, and students who are curious to learn more about interprofessional education

 - Reflect on sources of interprofessional bias and prejudice in the context of social categorization, social identity, dual identity, and common group identity.

 - Apply the Interprofessional Identity Socialization Framework to help prepare students to break down barriers to collaboration with other healthcare disciplines, patients, and families.

 - Experience the TBL approach on InteDashboard from a student's perspective

 *The session is geared towards health science educators; however, the principles discussed are relevant across multiple disciplines.